 Addison’s disease is relatively uncommon in dogs.
 It is much less common than the opposite condition in dogs, Cushing’s disease, which causes an overproduction of cortisol.

 Dogs with Addison's Disease may exhibit no signs at first.
 When signs do appear, they can vary from mild to severe.
 Be aware that the signs of Addison's disease may be vague and are similar to the signs of other illnesses.

-On examination, your vet may notice dehydration, weak pulses, and possibly a slow, irregular heart rate.
-Lab tests will be necessary to determine the true cause of your dog's symptoms.
-Your vet will likely start with routine lab tests, like a blood chemistry with electrolytes and a complete blood count.
-A urinalysis may also be recommended.
-In dogs with Addison's disease, it is common that blood work will show a high potassium level and a low sodium level.
+In dogs with Addison's disease, it is common for blood work to show a high potassium level and a low sodium level.
 This is an electrolyte imbalance.
 Kidney values may also be affected.
 The CBC and urinalysis may or may not be abnormal.

 A presumptive diagnosis of Addison's disease may be made based on the initial test results, but additional testing is necessary to confirm the diagnosis.
 In most cases, an ACTH stimulation test is the next step.
 These results will confirm if Addison's disease is present.

-A very sick dog with Addison's will typically need to be hospitalized until stable.
+A very sick dog with Addison's will typically need to be hospitalized until stabilized.
 This illness is called an Addisonian crisis.
-Dogs are often very weak and have vomiting and/or diarrhea.
+Dogs are often very weak and experience vomiting and/or diarrhea.
 The electrolyte imbalance requires careful correction with fluid therapy and medications in order to avoid further complications.